TV Edwards can provide you with expert advice on Appealing Licensing Decisions.

-Appeals may be made to any Magistrates Court in England and Wales, however, in reality an appeal is likely to be made to the Magistrate Court in the area in which the relevant premises is situated.
+Although appeals may be made to any Magistrates Court in England and Wales, in reality, appeals will be made to the Magistrate Court in the area in which the relevant premises is situated.

 A notice of appeal must be served within 21 days of being notified of the decision being challenged.

-The decision of the licensing authority being appealed will have effect during the 21-day period for appeals.
-If an appeal is made, the decision will also have effect until the appeal is disposed of.
+Usually, the decision of the licensing authority being appealed will have effect during the 21-day period for appeals.
+If an appeal is made and a notice served, the decision will continue to have effect until the appeal is disposed of.
 Where the appeal is against a Review of a Premises Licence, the licensing authority’s decision will NOT have effect until the end of the appeal period or the disposal of the appeal.